adamjmurray/chorus.js/etc/tutorials/02-pitch.md

 Output.select().then(output => output.play(song));
 ```

-Now relative pitch 0 is C3 instead of C4.
+Now the relative pitch 0 is `C3` instead of `C4`.

 When the pitches value runs out of scale notes and "wraps around", we go up an octave.
-The MAJOR scale has 7 pitches, so the pitch value `7` (the 8th note of the scale) is a C5, one octave higher than when we started.
+The MAJOR scale has 7 pitches, so the pitch value `7` (the 8th note of the scale) is a `C5`, one octave higher than when we started.

 You can use scales with any number of pitches in chorus.js.